Daniilab/Restaurant_Recommendation_System/README.md

-# Project Title: Restaurant Reccomendation System using collaborative and content filtering
+# Restaurant Recommendation System using Collaborative and Content filtering

 # Description:

-The project leverages the Yelp Open Dataset to create a restaurant recommendation system for restaurants in California, primarily in the Santa Barbara area.
-This restaurant recommendation system is a hybrid model that combines collaborative filtering and content filtering.
+This machine learning project leverages the Yelp Open Dataset and recommends users new restaurants in the Santa Barbara area based on their learned tastes and requested atmosphere.
+This recommendation system is a hybrid model that combines collaborative and content filtering.

 Link to dataset: https://www.yelp.com/dataset